Warning

 B3.
 IMAS Review Board

 The RB is charged with ensuring that IMAS remain fit for purpose by providing technical input consistent with the evolving needs of the mine action sector.
-The RB also mandates RB members or Technical Working Groups (TWG) to develop IMAS, Technical Notes for Mine Action (TNMAs) and Test and Evaluation Protocols (T&EPs).
+The RB also mandates RB members or technical working groups (TWG) to develop or revise IMAS, Technical Notes for Mine Action (TNMAs) and Test and Evaluation Protocols (T&EPs).

 B.3.3.
 Membership

-To ensure a wide representation of the mine action sector, membership slots are allocated to mine action organisations, within functional groups.
-These functional groups are: 1) commercial companies/contractors; 2) donors; 3) humanitarian demining schools; 4) an implementation support unit; 5) INGOs/ mine action organisations; 6) military (engaged in UN-peacekeeping); 7) national programmes; 8) NNGOs/regional mine action organisations 9 ; 9) nonaffiliated/independents.
+To ensure a wide representation of the mine action sector, membership slots are allocated to mine action organizations, within functional groups.
+These functional groups are: 1) commercial companies/contractors; 2) donors; 3) humanitarian demining schools; 4) an implementation support unit; 5) INGOs/ mine action organizations; 6) military (engaged in UN-peacekeeping); 7) national programmes; 8) NNGOs/regional mine action organizations[1]; 9) non-affiliated/independents.
 Each of the functional groups is allocated a maximum number of membership slots (see section 12.4 of IMAS 01.10).

 The members GICHD, UNDP, UNICEF, UNMAS, and UNOPS, are considered permanent members and are represented as individual entities, and do not form part of a function group.